The Hot Seat

 5. What should a serious tennis player have in her/his tennis bag?

 6. Food or drinks that tennis players should stay away from before a match?

-7. At changeover, what are some of the drinks or snacks that players should consider having?
+7. What are some of the drinks or snacks that players should consider having at changeover?

-8. What are your favorite exercises that you do before a match?
+8. What are your favourite exercises that you do before a match?

 9. What do you suggest a tennis player should do after the match is over (as far as body recovery)?

 10. I am low on energy and about to have a tennis match in a couple of hours.
 What shall I do to feel ready for it?

 JEFF SALZENSTEIN is a former top 100 ATP tennis player and 2 time All-American; high performance tennis coach; expert in peak performance, nutrition, fitness, rehab and motivation.
 He runs a successful tennis instruction website: https://tennisevolution.com/